Autoraidapi/BB10-Backbone/README.md

 If successful, then it will be possible to pipe the results into a webview and proivide a primitive http based web browser.

+Further additions would involve enumeration of available javascript api's and mixins which bind to the BlackBerry10 invocation framework.
+This would allow simple URI's to be used as a way to communicate with other platforms and applications, even in the future.
+Strings encoded as tails to the URI's would need to be decoded within an event before the final load event app the application or documents window.

 ## CSS